 (WI) Refers to a writing intensive course within the major.

-§ Art History electives are non-studio courses offered in CAD or in COLA that are coded in SIS with the Art History attribute of ARTH.
+§ Art History electives are non-studio courses searchable in SIS with the Art History attribute of ARTH.

 For all bachelor’s degree programs, a strong performance in a college preparatory program is expected.
 Generally, this includes 4 years of English, 3-4 years of mathematics, 2-3 years of science, and 3 years of social studies and/or history.